Kozea/Radicale/wsgi.md

 the source code as the WSGI file.

-A configuration file can be set with the `RADICALE_CONFIG` environment variable, otherwise the default configuration is used.
+A configuration file can be set with the `RADICALE_CONFIG` environment variable, otherwise no configuration file is loaded and the default configuration is used.

 Be reminded that Radicale's default configuration enforces limits on the maximum upload file size.